Apart from the classic cars as taxis, you see people and goods with all sorts of creative transport in Havana.

 The creative adaption of all sorts of structures with wheels attached that make up transport in Havana never ceased to gain my respect.

-Sometimes the load is just a bit too much and requires a short break before it can be trundled over the pot-hole filled streets to its destination – as with this load.
+Sometimes the load is just a bit too much and requires a short break before it can be trundled over the pot-hole filled streets to its destination – as with these bags of onions.
+I estimated that each bag may be a bit over 45kilos (100lbs) so this weary chap had hauled 225 kilos (500lbs) on these tiny inadequete wheels.
+He deserved a rest.

-For passengers, the range of cars that offer transport in Havana is varied and their condition even more variable.
+For passengers, the range of cars that offer transport in Havana is extensive - and their condition variable.

 Some are quite beautifully restored…although they may reside beside houses that are not.